Management Response

 Responsible Deadline Status Comments

-Develop field level coordination SOPs so that UNW’s contributions to official humanitarian coordination and response planning are consistent and anticipated HACRO 2020/03 Ongoing UNW COs part of the GiHA AF monitoring process; SOPs backed with a funding mechanism for core GIHA and coordination capacities
+Develop field level coordination SOPs so that UNW’s contributions to official humanitarian coordination and response planning are consistent and anticipated HACRO 2020/03 Overdue-Initiated UNW COs part of the GiHA AF monitoring process; SOPs backed with a funding mechanism for core GIHA and coordination capacities

 Finalize Humanitarian strategy and programme guidance with a clear criteria and checklist for prioritization of programmatic engagement HACRO 2020/03 Completed A first draft of humanitarian strategy is finalized in Janaury 2021.
 A consultation process is on-going to receive UNW internal and external feedback